 The FRIENDS Project was initiated in 2001 to uplift the lives and the wellbeing of children living on the streets.
 We have been serving to assist such children through two residential programmes and one Drop-in Centre.

 Promoting Farming Enterprises in Diary Production (PROFEED) Project is jointly implemented with Vision Fund Lanka - the microfinance arm of World Vision Lanka – and promotes sustainable dairy farming practices.
 Farmers are trained in market-oriented dairy farming, entrepreneurship, business development, financial management and legal formalities as well as...

 Livestock Initiative for Transformation

-The LIFT Project introduces an additional source of income to the poorest of the poor families in order to strengthen and stabilization household income.
+The LIFT Project introduces an additional source of income to the poorest of the poor families in order to strengthen and stabilise household incomes.

-The Bringing the community on Board project was launched with the aim of increasing the economic resilience of their communities who are prone to natural disasters.
+The Bringing the community on Board project was launched with the aim of increasing the economic resilience for communities prone to natural disasters.